December 30, 2008

 Funds apportioned are considered offsetting revenues for any reimbursable mandated cost claim for child oral health assessment; LEAs receiving funding will reduce their estimated and actual mandate reimbursement claims by the amount of funding received.

 Warrants will be mailed to each county treasurer approximately four weeks from the date of this Notice.
 For standardized account code structure (SACS) coding, use Resource Code 0000, Unrestricted (Oral Health Assessment), and Revenue Object Code 8590, All Other State Revenue.
 County superintendents of schools are requested to inform LEAs immediately regarding this apportionment.

 If you have any questions regarding this program, please contact Donna Bezdecheck, School Health Education Consultant, School Health Connections and Healthy Start Office, at 916-319-0283 or by e-mail at email@example.com.
 If you have any questions regarding the payment process, please contact

-Shirley Burkett, Fiscal Analyst, Categorical Allocations and Audit Resolution Unit, at 916-323-1385 or by e-mail at firstname.lastname@example.org [Note, the preceding contact information is no longer valid and has been replaced by Christina Kersey, Fiscal Analyst, Categorical Allocations & Management Assistance Unit, at 916-324-9806 or by e-mail at email@example.com.]
+Shirley Burkett, Fiscal Analyst, Categorical Allocations and Audit Resolution Unit, at 916-323-1385 or by e-mail at firstname.lastname@example.org [Note, the preceding contact information is no longer valid and has been replaced by Julie Klein Briggs, Fiscal Consultant, Categorical Allocations & Management Assistance Unit, by phone at 916-323-6191 or by e-mail at email@example.com.].

 Susan Lange, Deputy Superintendent